MSMuneerIqbal/MSMuneerIqbal/README.md

 ## About Me

 Hello!
-I'm Muneer Iqbal, Graduate with a degree in Artificial Intelligence from The Islamia Univesity Of Bahawalpur with GPA(3.48/4) in july 2024.
-My academic and project experiences have equipped me with a solid foundation in Machine Learning (ML), Deep Learning (DL), Generative AI, and EDA.
+I'm Muneer Iqbal, a graduate in Artificial Intelligence from The Islamia University of Bahawalpur (GPA: 3.48/4), Class of July 2024.
+My academic journey and hands-on projects have provided me with a strong foundation in Machine Learning (ML), Deep Learning (DL), Generative AI, and Exploratory Data Analysis (EDA).

-Currently, I am deep diving into Generative AI engineering, exploring its various applications and advancements.
-My recent work focuses on developing and applying Generative AI technologies to create innovative solutions and interactive applications.
+Currently, I am deeply engaged in Generative AI engineering, Retrieval-Augmented Generation (RAG), LangChain, and Agentic AI, exploring their real-world applications.
+My recent work focuses on building intelligent, interactive AI-driven solutions that bridge the gap between research and practical implementation.

+I'm always eager to learn, collaborate, and contribute to innovative AI projects.
+Let's connect and build the future of AI together!

 ### Acadmic Level Key Projects